 A Commitment to Digital Infrastructure for Civil Society

-![]() Take a Step toward Transformation: To be effective, the work of building infrastructure for civil society must be a collective effort.
+Take a Step toward Transformation: To be effective, the work of building infrastructure for civil society must be a collective effort.
 The Technology Association of Grantmakers is working with NetHope, NTEN, and TechSoup to advocate for digital infrastructure investment and align interested funders toward action.
-Learn more in our joint publication: Roadmap for Funders: Investing in Digital Infrastructure.
+Learn more in our latest publication.

-Join the Taskforce: Funders committed to moving forward together are invited to join TAG's cross-funder taskforce on digital infrastructure by indicating interest below.
-The taskforce will convene for a six-month period to build shared understanding, align funder efforts, and catalyze investment in outcomes-oriented effort.
-Technology leaders at foundations are ready to meet the call to action for digital infrastructure realized during the 2020 pandemic.
+Previous publications include: August, 2020: Roadmap for Funders: Investing in Digital Infrastructure April, 2020: Call for Nonprofit Tech Support Technology leaders at foundations are ready to meet the call to action for digital infrastructure realized during the 2020 pandemic.
 Now is the time to build a digital infrastructure initiative that is:

 |